11135-65 Avenue Edmonton, Alberta T6H 1W3 · Traditional Lands of Treaty 6 First Nations and the homelands of the Métis Nation of Alberta Region 4

 - We strive to fulfill our Purpose, Mission & Goals and to be good stewards for our organization and community.

 What happens at our Sunday morning services?
 Our services are eclectic and often the format and the seating changes.
 However, most services begin with a chime calling us together, followed by a music piece performed by our guest musician(s).
 We usually sing a few hymns, chants or rounds.
 We always make time for the lighting of candles of concern or celebration, where individuals have an opportunity to share important milestones or concerns in their lives.
 A collection plate is passed to cover the expenses of our self-financing congregation.
-We usually have a talk (sermon), sometimes by our Minister but often by our members or invited guest speakers.
-We end with a few moments for reflection/meditation followed by a time for coffee, tea and conversation.
+We usually have a talk/presentation, sometimes by a minister but often by our members or invited guest speakers.
+We end with a few moments for reflection/meditation followed by a time for conversation.
+Refreshments are available when public health advice permits.
 We hope you can come and experience our Sunday services with us.